PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 1. Provide the **Primary DAO Name**
 2. Provide the **Primary DAO Treasury Address**, which is the address that will receive the tokens from the other DAO after the swap
 3. Provide the **Primary DAO Avatar**: a public URL to a small JPG, GIF, PNG or BMP formats image with square aspect ratio with a recommended size of 400x400px and maximum 5MB file size.
 4. Provide the addresses of the **Primary DAO Representatives**.
-To learn more on the role of the DAO Representatives please see [here](https://prime.deals.xyz/documentation/TokenSwapFAQ#representatives).
+To learn more on the role of the DAO Representatives please see <a href="/documentation/TokenSwapFAQ#representatives" router-ignore>here</a>.

 ### Partner DAO Details